 - Do not send money by money transfer to someone you do not know.

-- Once someone asks for money, be suspicious of their behavior, and consider every move you make very carefully.
+- Once someone asks for money, be suspicious of their behavior and carefully consider every move you make.

 Following these simple steps will help you avoid becoming a victim of a relationship scam.
-If you need help, hire a private investigator that specializes in fraud investigations.
+If you need help, hire a private investigator specializing in fraud investigations.

 Secret Shopper Offer Scams

-If you receive emails about becoming a “secret shopper”, please be aware that it is fraudulent and is part of a worldwide scheme, but focused mainly on the United States.
-Fraudulent secret shopper scams of this type attempt to get you to provide personal information such as your bank account number, routing number, social security number, birth date, etc. The information obtained is used to secure a credit card in your name, or draft a payment from your checking account.
+If you receive emails about becoming a “secret shopper,” please be aware that it is fraudulent and part of a worldwide scheme focused mainly on the United States.
+Fraudulent secret shopper scams of this type attempt to get you to provide personal information such as your bank account number, routing number, social security number, birth date, etc. The information obtained is used to secure a credit card in your name or draft a payment from your checking account.

 If you receive an email like this: